Drednote/spring-boot-starter-telegram/README.md

 - Error handling is centralized using the `TelegramAdvice` and `TelegramExceptionHandler` annotations.
 Any error will be caught and sent to `ExceptionHandler` for processing.
-- If the user is not marked any method with the `TelegramExceptionHandler` annotation, then the default one will be applied error processing
+- If the user is not marked any method with the `TelegramExceptionHandler` annotation, then the default error processing will be applied

 - If multiple handlers are found for a particular error, then sorting will be applied, where the higher in the hierarchy is an error that is valid for the handler, the lower priority